Skip to content

 > @pub[TAB] → @public.customers

 For complex queries requiring deeper reasoning, enable thinking mode to see step-by-step problem solving process.
+You can configure different thinking levels to balance cost vs quality.

 In interactive mode: